 Robert Nelson, President of the Cryonics Society of California, and one of the three characters involved in his preservation went on to document the process in We Froze the First Man.
 Still cryopreserved to this day Professor Bedford is stored in liquid nitrogen.

 In the cryonics community, the anniversary of Bedford's preservation is celebrated as Bedford Day.
 If you want to join them, we'd like to suggest you dock your cap to the frozen Professor with a Frozen Daiquiri.

 The original shock jock, Howard Stern was born this day in 1954 and is still broadcasting despite millions of dollars worth of U.S. Federal Communications Commission fines.

 Stern's depraved sense of humour and appetite for utter filth has seen him interview director Brett Ratner about the size of his genitalia and a Hugh Hefner girlfriend about their sex life.
 Early career highlights included getting suspended for creating a game that involved chasing the Virgin Mary around a singles bar, and inventing the character known as Fartman.
 Stern became a candidate for Governor of New York in 1994, on a Libertarian platform, but sadly refused to stand after he realised he would have to open his accounts to the public.

-Bizarrely, this all-round hellraiser is also a fan of Transcendental Meditation and apparently happily married to only his second wife.
-Loud waters, it would seem, run quiet from time to time.
+Bizarrely, this all-round hellraiser is also a fan of Transcendental Meditation.
+Loud waters, it would seem, run quietly from time to time.
 Happy birthday, Howard.
 We are toasting you with a Showbiz cocktail.